OSVTAC/project-recommendations/index.md

-* Each software component being developed should be licensed under an [OSI-approved][osi-approved-licenses] software license, with a copyleft license being preferred (see also the Assumptions section).
+* Each software component being developed should be licensed under an [OSI-approved][osi-approved-licenses] software license, with a copyleft license being preferred (see also the Facts & Assumptions section).

 * All software development should occur in public (e.g. on GitHub), rather than, for example, waiting for the software to reach a certain level of completion before becoming public.
+  (See also item (b) of the third "resolved" paragraph of the Commission's [Open Source Voting Resolution][commission-resolution-local].)

 * All software being developed in public should have an open source license when development first starts, rather than, for example, adding a license